AishatAdewoyin/banking-system/README.md

 ## Dynamic Banking Website

-This is a simple dynamic website that allows users to transfer money between multiple customers.
+This is a simple dynamic website that allows users(bank sustem admins) to transfer money between multiple customers.
 The website is designed to handle up to 10 customers and record all transfer transactions in a database.
 There is no login page or user creation functionality included in this website.

-### Features
+### The Features

 Home Page: The landing page of the website.
 View all Customers: Displays a list of all the customers in the database.